Be Bear Aware

 - Do not play dead!
 If the bear makes contact, be ready to fight for your life.

 Remember, the chances of seeing a bear in the wild is rare – being attacked by a bear is exceptionally rare.
-That being said, always exercise caution when trekking in bear country (even black bear country).
+That being said, always exercise caution when trekking in Black Bear country.
 If you respect the bear’s habitat, and enter into their domain with knowledge of their behaviour, you can enjoy our beautiful wilderness to its fullest!

-Stuart O’Brien is a 25 year old business professional in Ottawa, and a graduate of Queen’s University.
+This post was originally written in 2014 by Stuart O’Brien.
+Stuart is a business professional in Ottawa, and a graduate of Queen’s University.
 He is born and raised in rural Ontario and grew up loving nature in many different ways.
 He enjoys hiking, camping, canoeing and nature observations.